tobyhodges/lesson-sprint-recommendations/during.md

   to sprint participants by making use of threaded conversations.
   This will allow contributors to focus on their chosen task unless involved in a conversation directly relevant to them.

+If you are developing your lesson on GitHub:

+- **Flag Pull Requests as draft and ready for review as you work.**
+  Opening draft Pull Requests early, while work on a task is ongoing, can help contributors understand where progress is being made and identify tasks/issues that still need to be tackled.
+  Marking Pull Requests as ready for review helps maintainers prioritise their focus during the sprint and maintains momentum by ensuring that completed work is merged into the lesson as soon as possible.
+  Opening draft pull requests is particularly important at the end of a sprint, to capture progress up to that point even if a task hasn't yet been completed.
+- **Link Pull Requests to open issues.**
+  Mentioning open issues in Pull Requests (even when a work in progress) informs people about which issues are being worked on.
+  As mentioned in the point above, this is particularly useful to ensure progress can continue on the lesson after the sprint has finished.